 We focus our experiments on learning scenarios in which

-|P| << |Q|, as this is most often the case in real-world data
+|P| << |Q|, as this is most common case in real-world data

 where the source of the PU scenario is due to the cost of

 labelling training examples.
 We examine the impact of bias in label choice via a synthetic example, as well as the per- formance of several algorithms on three real-world datasets.
 The structure of all our formalism allows for many com- binatorial variations of algorithms, using different choices of D, different methods of computing class probabilities, and different strategies of using those probabilities.
 We tested all such combinations, but for clarity only present the results from the 4 best peforming algorithms: 1) Using our gener- alization of SNOB as D, probability via scaling, and single copies of each unlabeled examples (SNOB Scale Single), 2) SNOB as D, probability via Monte Carlo approximation, single copies of each unlabled example (SNOB MC Single),